Why Cedar Breaks is a Great Alternative to Bryce Canyon

 Here are the top 5 reasons why Cedar Breaks is a great alternative to Bryce Canyon:

-1. Because It’s Less Crowded: Over 1.5 million people visit Bryce Canyon every year; a few hundred thousand visit Cedar Breaks.
+1. Because It’s Less Crowded: Over 1.5 million people visit Bryce Canyon every year, while only few hundred thousand visit Cedar Breaks yearly.
 In July, I found a parking spot across from the Visitor’s Center at Cedar Breaks, no problem.
-Good luck with that at Bryce ~ or Zion, for that matter.
-At Zion, the parking lot in July was routinely full by 8AM.
-So for less crowds & less stress in general, head to Cedar Breaks.Â
+Good luck with that at Bryce ~ or at Zion, for that matter.
+At Zion, the parking lot was full by 8AM.
+So for less crowds & less stress: head to Cedar Breaks.

-2. Because It’s Easier to Get To: Of the three parks, Bryce Canyon is by far the hardest to reach: Zion & Cedar Breaks are both within 25 miles of I-15.
-Whether you’re coming from Vegas or Salt Lake, these are the easier driving options.
-Bryce adds an extra 5-hour round-trip from I-15, & works best if you’re also visiting Grand Staircase-Escalante National Monument, which is also out east, off 89.
+2. Because It’s Easier to Get To: Of the three parks, Bryce Canyon is by far the hardest to reach.
+Zion & Cedar Breaks are both within 25 miles of I-15.
+Whether you’re coming from Vegas or Salt Lake: these are the easier driving options.
+Bryce adds an extra 5-hour round-trip from I-15, & works best if you’re also visiting Grand Staircase-Escalante National Monument ~ which is also out east, off 89.

 Bryce Canyon (pictured here) is known for its eerie “hoodoos” ~ which are tall, skinny shafts of rock, caused by erosion.
 But here’s the good news: Cedar Breaks has them too!

 4) Cedar Breaks is Cheaper than Bryce Canyon: $7 Entrance Fee at Cedar Breaks vs. $35 Entrance Fee at Bryce Canyon, per vehicle.
-Note: the Annual National Park Pass will get you into either of these parks for free. Â
+Note: The Annual National Park Pass will get you into either of these parks for free.

-5) More Reasonable Accommodations near Cedar Breaks: There are only a few hotels right in Bryce Canyon (including Best Western’s Ruby Lodge), but the problem is: in the summer, they’re usually booked in advance & are pricey ($200+/night).
-And many of these options are quite run-down: which means you’re paying a lot for mediocre accommodations.
+5) There are More Reasonable Accommodations by Cedar Breaks: There are several hotels right by Bryce Canyon (including Best Western’s Ruby Lodge).
+But the problem is: in the summer, they’re usually booked well in advance, & can be pricey ($200+/night).
 In Brian Head, on the other hand, summer is low season…so hotel prices are at rock bottom.
-I stayed in the lovely Best Western Premier Hotel & Spa for $70/night in July ~ & it was 100% pet-friendly!
-They even let me bring Dylan into the upstairs bar to get some work done while waiting for my room.
+I stayed at the lovely Brian Head Lodge (formerly the Best Western) for $70/night in July ~ & it was 100% pet-friendly!

 Why Cedar Breaks is a Great Alternative to Bryce Canyon